Physical therapy marketing is an essential part of running a successful physical therapy practice.

 #1.
 Make your Own Website

 In this day and age, the internet is often the first place people look for almost anything they need.
 This includes healthcare.
-In fact, as much as 80% of people make health-related searches online.
+In fact, a large majority of people make health-related searches online.

 So what does this mean for your practice?
 It gives you the perfect physical therapy marketing opportunity!

-By creating your own user-friendly website, you’ll leave a great first impression and attract more new patients.
-You can share useful information, reviews, and testimonials, and offer patients convenient tools such as online booking or consultations.
+By creating your own user-friendly website, you'll leave a great first impression and attract more new patients.
+You can share useful information, reviews, and testimonials, and offer patients convenient tools such as online booking or consultations using AI-powered chatbots (like those featured in the Crisp website chat widget) and healthcare phone systems.

 #2.
 Drive Organic Traffic to Your Website With SEO